Breaking the Cycles

 Support community for adults who grew up in an alcoholic or addicted family.

-SMART Recovery is an organization of almost exclusively volunteers helping people gain independence from harmful addictive behaviors by offering a science-based self-help and mutual support program through face-to-face and on-line meetings.
-Meetings, chat opportunities and other resources may be found at the web site.
-The site also provides information on how to become a SMART Recovery volunteer or start a local meeting.
+SMART Recovery is an organization of almost exclusively volunteers helping people gain independence from harmful addictive behaviors by offering a science-based self-help and mutual support program through face-to-face and online meetings.

 Women For Sobriety, Inc.

-Women For Sobriety, Inc. (WFS) is a self-help program for women with problems of addiction.
-It is the first and only self-help program for women only, and its precepts take into account the very special problems women have in recovery — the need for feelings of self-value and self-worth, and the need to expatiate feelings of guilt and humiliation.
+Women For Sobriety, Inc. (WFS) is a self-help program for women struggling with addiction.
+One of the original self-help programs for women only, its precepts take into account the very special problems women have in recovery — the need for feelings of self-value and self-worth, and the need to expatiate feelings of guilt and humiliation.